p-sira/ellip/README.md

     - `cel2`: Complete elliptic integral of the second kind in Bulirsch's form.
     - `el1`: Incomplete elliptic integral of the first kind in Bulirsch's form.
     - `el2`: Incomplete elliptic integral of the second kind in Bulirsch's form.
+    - `el3`: Incomplete elliptic integral of the third kind in Bulirsch's form.
 - Carlson's symmetric integrals
     - `elliprf`: Symmetric elliptic integral of the first kind.
     - `elliprg`: Symmetric elliptic integral of the second kind.